kevink1103/restapi_project/README.md

 # Make sure to set env variables
 cp example.env .env && vi .env

-# Run PostgreSQL Server using Docker
+# Run PostgreSQL and Redis using Docker
 docker-compose up

 # Open a new bash to proceed